cuttage/Phonebook-Full-Stack/README.md

 npm i
 ```

-4. Run the following command to execute the tests (make sure you are in the `frontend` directory):
+4. Run the following command to execute the tests:

 ```bash
 npm run test